Realization of a Recycling-Oriented Society

 through the promotion of recycling.

-In fiscal 2017, waste generated per unit of sales amounted to 4.36 tons/100 million yen, a reduction of 6.2% compared to the average from fiscal 2014 to fiscal 2016.
+In fiscal 2018, waste generated per unit of sales amounted to 4.24 tons/100 million yen, a reduction of 5.4% compared to the average from fiscal 2014 to fiscal 2016.
 The final disposal (landfill) ratio was 0.2%, achieving the target of 1% or less.
-Moreover, our recycling rate was 98%, which is up from 97% in the previous year.
+Moreover, our recycling rate was 98%.
 Going forward, we will continue to pursue initiatives with a focus on the 3Rs.
 Amounts for the past five years are shown in Figure 16.

 - Per unit of sales basis is a measurement obtained by dividing amount of waste generated by net sales.